Last updated at Sun, 02 Apr 2023 17:28:13 GMT

 1. Cloud environment security

 The cloud environment is where we provision the infrastructure and services to run our applications.
 Running applications often involves provisioning computing resources, networking, storage resources, and access credentials to external elements such as data, external services, or secrets.
-This is the foundation that our cloud applications are built on, and is a critical first step in ensuring their integrity.
+This is the foundation that our cloud applications are built on, and critical first step in ensuring their integrity.

 2. Workload and workload orchestration security